-For weather-related closings, St. Mary's follows the decision of the Jennings County School Superintendent.
-Parents will be notified on weather closings, delays, or e-learning days via mass text message.
-An announcement of "No School in Jennings County" includes St. Mary's School.
+For weather-related closings, St. Mary's may or may not follow the decision of the Jennings County School Superintendent.
+St. Mary's School does not intend to participate in two hour delays this year as none of our students drive or ride a bus in the morning; please be safe in getting to school on those mornings.
+Students will not be counted tardy in the event of inclement weather.
+Parents will be notified on weather closings or e-learning days via mass text message.
 Please keep your phone numbers updated with the school so you can receive all the text messages.